 As Spring transitions into Summer it’s easy to forget that Winter even exists.
 The sun shine stays longer, you can see flowers, trees and other plants coming to life and everything just feels a little bit more relaxed.
 New Years is the traditional time to set goals or start a new positive, healthy habit.
 As we all know, the running joke for New Year’s Resolutions is that the majority of people abandon them by February or March.
 If we know the season’s have the ability to affect our moods, productivity and motivation, then maybe we should aim to set our goals for a little later in the year.

 Seasonal Affective Disorder (SAD) is a type of depression that’s related to changes in seasons.
 Traditionally it begins and ends about the same time every year.
 The Mayo Clinic states, “Most people with SAD’s symptoms start in the fall and continue into the winter months, sapping your energy and making you feel moody.”
 The Canadian Mental Health Association has research that suggests between 2 and 3 per cent of the general population may have Seasonal Affective Disorder, another 15 per cent will have a less severe experience called the “winter blues.”
 Lowered energy and being moody aren’t exactly a recipe for success when you’re trying to achieve your goals.
-A few tips for easing your SAD or winter blues include: spending more time outside during the day, keeping your curtains open during the day, sitting near or in natural light and building physical activity into your life before your symptoms start.
+A few tips for easing your SAD include: spending more time outside during the day, keeping your curtains open during the day, sitting near or in natural light and building physical activity into your life before your symptoms start.
+Positive Health Wellness have also put together a fantastic infographic outlining 12 Ways to Ease Seasonal Depression with a variety of options for beating the winter blues.
 If you think you are affected by SAD, talk to your doctor.
 You can find out more information here.

 Our physical surroundings and environment have a direct link to your mood, productivity and energy levels.
 In the winter the sun rises later and sets earlier not leaving much, if any, opportunity for natural Vitamin D. The Dana Foundation has found, “Adequate Vitamin D levels will elevate your mood, improve your memory and increase other cognitive abilities.”
 The aforementioned positive effects of Vitamin D are what start to happen and continue throughout spring and summer, which is why it is the perfect time to set and complete your goals.
 With an elevated mood you are more resilient if you have a set-back throughout your process.
 An improved memory and increase of other cognitive abilities can aid you in and make you more receptive to change.
 Fresh air and being in nature also increases your energy levels, research has found that being surrounded by nature, in fresh air, increases energy in 90% percent of people.
 The smells that being in nature provides have also be proven to release stress and increase happiness.
 A few examples being roses which promote relaxation, jasmine and lavender can increase your mood and lower anxiety, pine trees increases relaxation and decreases stress.
 The less anxiety you have, the less you will second guess yourself, the more you will reach for your goals!